 Grays Harbor County operates one gaging station on the Wishkah River near Baretich Road (Table 3-6) that collects water level information.
-It is not a real-time gage and is only expected to collect data for a few years.
+It is not a real-time gage and it is expected to collect data for at least a few years.
 It is referenced directly to NAVD 88.
 (Indrebo, 2017).